matacoder/senior/README.md

 ## Function introspection

 Introspection is an ability to determine the type of an object at runtime.
 Everything in python is an object.
 Every object in Python may have attributes and methods.
 By using introspection, we can dynamically examine python objects.
 Code Introspection is used for examining the classes, methods, objects, modules, keywords and get information about them so that we can utilize it.
-Introspection reveals useful information about your program’s objects.
+Introspection reveals useful information about your program's objects.

 - `type()`: This function returns the type of an object.
 - `dir()`: This function return list of methods and attributes associated with that object.